 IUP offers an email account to all active students.
 Your IUP email address is the primary means by with the university will contact you with official information and you should use for all IUP official communications.
 It is your responsibility to check your IUP email regularly.
-Visit www.iup.edu/itsupportcenter/howTo.aspx?id=23401 to learn more about setting up this account.
+Visit IT Support - IUP to learn more about setting up this account.

 For more information regarding University policy on email communication, view the Graduate Catalog: www.iup.edu/gradcatalog